danielireson/formplug/README.md

 SENDER_ARN | The [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the sender email address. | Y
-MSG_RECEIVE_SUCCESS | This is returned to the user on a successful form submission if a redirect URL isn't provided. | N MSG_SUBJECT | The subject line to use in emails. | N
+MSG_RECEIVE_SUCCESS | This is returned to the user on a successful form submission if a redirect URL isn't provided. | N MSG_SUBJECT | The subject line to use in emails. | N WHITELISTED_RECIPIENTS | Only allow emails to be sent to specific addresses. | N

 ### Deploy
 Run `serverless deploy` to deploy to AWS.